Rooted in Place. Skilled by Hand. Built for the Future.

 James Yeandle

-James holds a Post Graduate Diploma in Conservation of the Historic Environment and has been working the Local Planning Authority for over 10 years.
-He has full professional membership to the Institute of Historic Building Conservation.
+James holds a Postgraduate Diploma in Conservation of the Historic Environment and has over a decade of experience within the Local Planning Authority.
+He is a full professional member of the Institute of Historic Building Conservation (IHBC), reflecting his expertise in conservation principles, planning policy and historic building repair.

 Contact details: